 Since 2012 Relays has committed to ensuring FAIR ACCESS & WIDENING PARTICIPATION for all students at BU, offering practical opportunities to compliment academic studies.
 The opportunities offered are volunteer based, and students are able to record hours towards a bursary.
 The bursary exists to provide students with an opportunity to attend CPD courses to further their development whilst at BU.
 These courses could cover a wide range of topics, flexible to the student’s area of interest.

-BU students assume the title of ‘AMBASSADORS’ for Relays, donning our Relays branded t-shirt or hoodie whilst on placement.
-The placements we offer include sports coaching, sports development, elements of sports psychology, sports management, event management and mentoring.
-In addition, the nature of our placements ensure BU is CONNECTING with a wide range of education establishments, sports clubs, active companies based locally, community organisations, disability groups, professional and national governing bodies.
+BU students assume the title of ‘AMBASSADORS’ for Relays, wearing our Relays branded t-shirt or hoodie whilst at community events.
+The opportunities we offer include sports coaching, sports development, elements of sports psychology, sports management, event management and mentoring.
+In addition, the nature of this volunteering role is to ensure BU is CONNECTING with a wide range of education establishments, sports clubs, active companies based locally, community organisations, disability groups, professional and national governing bodies.

 Through these opportunities Widening Participation (WP) and FA students are ENGAGING with industry, gaining invaluable experience to help them grow and develop for life after BU.
 Relays contributes to the OFFA 2015-2020 STRATEGIC PLAN through the key areas of the student lifecycle approach and greater collaboration and partnership at all levels.
 This project also aims to contribute to the growing body of evidence-based practice within the context of volunteering and employability.